Hot weather prompted the DNR to warn lake goers about the potential dangers of blue-green algae.

 • Do not let pets or livestock eat dried algae.

 Reducing the amount of nutrients that enter the lake is one way property owners can help reduce algae blooms.
-Phosphorus is a big concern; a single pound of phosphorus can lead to 500 lbs. of algae.
+Phosphorus is a big concern; a single pound of phosphorus can lead to 500 lbs.

 Tips to reduce phosphorus levels and algae bloom are: